Navbar button The Headteacher

 5. Whole school assembly

-A gengathering of the whole school is the perfect opportunity to highlight schoolwide initiatives.
+A gathering of the whole school is the perfect opportunity to highlight schoolwide initiatives.
 Use assemblies as a launchpad for school improvement projects and take the children on the journey with you.
 Giving something like times tables a regular spotlight might be just what you need to focus children’s minds.

 6. Speak passionately

-Don’t shy away from the personal – children can tell when you’re speaking from the heart, and it makes them sit up and listen.
+Don’t shy away from the personal.
+Children can tell when you’re speaking from the heart, and it makes them sit up and listen.
 Using stories and examples that are important to you will lend your presentation effortless enthusiasm, while also providing an important insight into your core values.

 7. Video variety